 Cretaceous Period- C. 70 Million Years Ago

 Informal name of the fossil: Mosasaur

-Mosasaurs were large marine carnivores, feeding on fish, birds & other marine animals.
-Some species reaching lengths of 50 feet.
+Mosasaurs were large carnivorous marine carnicores feeding on fish & other marine animals, with some species reaching lengths of 50 feet.
 They were fast, streamline and sleek with large flipper like paddles for arms and legs and a tail fin.
-Its teeth have a re-curved crown, almost smooth and slightly triangular in cross-section, but unlike other lizards, the individual teeth were located in separate sockets and not attached to the side of the jaw.
+Its teeth have a re-curved crown, almost smooth and slightly triangular in cross-section and is set on a bulbous root.

 A nice example.